zacharytang/addressbook-level4/collated/main/April0616.md

     }

     /**
-     * Create the empty app photo file if it doesn't exist.
+     * Creates an empty app photo file if it doesn't exist.
      * @param path of the app photo
-     * @throws IOException
+     * @throws IOException if the file or directory cannot be created.
      */
     public void createAppPhotoFile(String path) {
         File photoFile = new File(path);
         try {
             createIfMissing(photoFile);
         } catch (IOException e) {
-            e.printStackTrace();
+            assert false : "The file or directory cannot be created.";
         }
     }

     /**
-     * Generate the Successful Message accordingly.
+     * Generates the successful message accordingly.
      * @param personToPhoto
-     * @return successful message for adding photo if the photo path string is not empty.
+     * @return the successful message for adding photo if the photo path string is not empty.
      */
     private String generateSuccessMsg(ReadOnlyPerson personToPhoto) {
         if (photoPath.toString().equals("")) {
+            if (personToPhoto.getPhotoPath().value.equals("")) {
+                return String.format(MESSAGE_NO_PHOTO_TO_DELETE, personToPhoto);
+            } else {
                 return String.format(MESSAGE_DELETE_PHOTO_SUCCESS, personToPhoto);
+            }
         } else {
             return String.format(MESSAGE_ADD_PHOTO_SUCCESS, personToPhoto);
         }
     }

     /**
-     * Get the local photo path of the file.
+     * Gets the local photo path of the file.
-     * @return local photo path string
+     * @return the string of local photo path
      */
     public String getLocalPhotoPath() {
         return this.localPhotoPath;
     }

     /**
-     * Get the photo path of the file stored in app.
+     * Gets the photo path of the file stored in app.
-     * @return app photo path string
+     * @return the string of app photo path
      */
     public String getAppPhotoPath() {
         return this.photoPath.value;
     }

     /**
-     * Get the index of the person
+     * Gets the index of the person.
      * @return the target index of the person
      */
     public Index getIndex() {